 I have raised livestock and poultry for as long as I can remember, beginning at an early age with an enterprise aptly named "Sara's Quackers" where, with the support of my family, I raised a wide assortment of waterfowl.
 Within a few years, I began raising a variety of rabbits that I exhibited very successfully at local fairs.

 Early on, I had set my sights on becoming a large animal veterinarian.
 I worked with several practicing veterinarians as well as in a local animal shelter.
 In high school, I was named the most scientifically promising graduating senior and was one of only seven students accepted into the the accelerated BS/DVM program through Tufts School of Veterinary Medicine.
-For many reasons, I decided not to complete that program, instead graduating from UMass with a BS in Animal Science with a Pre-Veterinary concentration.
+For many reasons, I decided not to complete that program, instead graduating from UMass Amherst with a BS in Animal Science with a Pre-Veterinary concentration.

 I began my adventure with goats as a teenager, when I acquired two bottle baby Oberhasli cross goats against my family's better judgement.
 I then discovered Boer goats in the late 90's and quickly became the President of the Student Run Boer Goat Herd at UMass, while also building my own off-campus breeding program.
-I have been an active member of the Boer goat community, serving as a director in the American Boer Goat Association for over a decade, where I did my best to represent the needs of the American Boer goat industry as well as hundreds of the members in the Northeastern US.
+I have been an active member of the Boer goat community, serving as s regional director in the American Boer Goat Association for over a decade, where I did my best to represent the needs of the American Boer goat industry as well as hundreds of members in the Northeastern US.

 I am the primary caretaker for our children, livestock and poultry.
 I do my best to act as a good steward to our land while providing the best life possible for all of the beings in my care.